Kotlin/KEEP/proposals/context-receivers.md

 ### Providing additional context for an action

 Context receivers shall be used to provide additional, ubiquitous context for actions.
-As a litmus test, ask a question if that information might have been provided via a global top-level scope in a smaller application with a simpler architecture.
+As a litmus test, ask yourself if that information might have been provided via a global top-level scope in a smaller application with a simpler architecture.
 If the answer is yes, then it might be a good idea to provide it via a context receiver.
 For example, it is a good idea to inject the source of the current time into various time-dependent functions,